ballerina-platform/ballerina-spec/test/test-framework-spec.md

   <tr>
      <td>@test:assertExactEquals
      </td>
-     <td>Checks if the specified entity is exactly equal to the expected entity.
+     <td>Checks if the specified value is exactly equal to the expected value
+     i.e. both refer to the same entity.
      </td>
     </tr>
     <tr>
      <td>@test:assertExactNotEquals
      </td>
-     <td>Checks if the specified entity is not exactly equal to the expected entity.
+     <td>Checks if the specified value is not exactly equal to the expected value
+     i.e. both do not refer to the same entity.
      </td>
     </tr>
   <tr>